Employee Supportive Measures

 Tax-exempt donations can also be made by visiting: wallawalla.edu/donate, under Walla Walla University Fund, select "Other Fund" and describing your donation as "Benevolence Fund."

-If you are in need of critical financial need, you may apply for assistance from the EBF here.
+If you are struggling financially, please apply for assistance from the EBF here.

 Learn more about WA State Unemployment Benefits, the eligibility requirements, and how to apply.